adebisijoy/Titanic-Survival-Prediction-Machine-Learning-Approach/readme.md

 # Titanic Survival Prediction

-This Project analyzes and visualizes the data using SQL and Tableau
+This Project analyzes and visualizes the data using matplotlib and seaborn

 ### Visualization chart